Royal Marines Memorial

 The Royal Marines Memorial, also known as the Graspan Royal Marines Memorial, is an outdoor bronze sculpture by Adrian Jones, installed on the north side of The Mall in London, United Kingdom.
 Located next to Admiralty Arch, the 1903 memorial commemorates the Royal Marines who died in the Boxer Rebellion in China and the Second Boer War in Africa, and depicts two figures on a Portland stone plinth.
-It is named after the Battle of Graspan, in which the Royal Marines participated in.
+It is named after the Battle of Graspan, in which the Royal Marines participated.